shopware/docs/products/digital-sales-rooms/setup-3rd-party/realtime-service-mercure.md

 ### Setup via Docker

 ::: warning
-Use different publisher and subscriber keys in production mode for security reasons.
+For security reasons, use different publisher and subscriber keys in production mode.
 :::

 You can clone our [local-mercure-sample](https://github.com/shopware/local-mercure-sample) and run it with docker-compose.